Mike Roos

-Michael Roos (born August 6, 1945) is an American political strategist and former legislative leader in the California State Assembly, which he served for over 14 years (1977-1991).
+Michael Yancey Roos (born August 6, 1945) is an American political strategist and former legislative leader in the California State Assembly, which he served for over 14 years.
+He is known for the Community Facilities District Act, alternatively known as the Mello-Roos Act.

 Career

 Early career

 Before his election to the California State Assembly, he was Chief Deputy to Los Angeles City Councilmember, Marvin Braude, and served as Executive Director of the Coro Foundation, a leadership training program for future leaders in government and public affairs.

 In 1976, he served as a member of the State Finance Committee for Jimmy Carter's presidential campaign.
 President Carter named him to the position of State Director of his 1980 presidential campaign in California.
 In 1988, he was the California Co-chair for U.S. Senator Paul Simon’s presidential campaign.

 State Assembly

 In 1977, he ran during a special election as the Democratic candidate for Assembly to succeed Charles Warren, who Carter appointed to head the Council on Environmental Quality in Washington, DC.
 In 1977 he was elected to the California State Assembly, serving 14 years in various capacities.

 In his second legislative term, he was chosen by his caucus as Majority Floor Leader.
 He served as (Democrat) Majority Floor Leader for six years until he was elected Speaker Pro Tempore of the California State Assembly.
 Some of his major legislative achievements include the Roberti-Roos Weapons Control Act of 1989 - landmark legislation banning assault weapons, the first in the history of the United States, and the Mello-Roos Community Facilities Act of 1982, which provided local government with an innovative, alternate method of financing basic and much needed public facilities.
 The first and strictest laws to date protecting the confidentiality of HIV test results were authored by him in 1985, as well as the law creating the pioneer Alternative Test Sites Program, which established centers where individuals could receive free, anonymous testing for the AIDS antibody.
 He also authored legislation prohibiting sex discrimination in California educational institutions and was instrumental in enacting a model curriculum for K-12 students to explore the issues of human rights, genocide and the internment of Japanese Americans during World War II.
 Near the end of his final term, Roos left the legislature and became President and CEO of LEARN.